-Getting planning permission for garden buildings is straightforward and we undertake it for you.
+Getting planning permission for a garden building is sometimes necessary and always straightforward.

 Permitted development allows you to build ‘incidental structures such as sheds and summerhouses without Planning Permission.
-With garden rooms or a garden office much depends on how you intend to use them.
+Whether or not you need planning permission for a garden office depends on how you intend to use your building.

 Planning permission for garden offices

 An office used as an home study combined with other leisure uses may not need Planning Permission if it meets other permitted development criteria.
-We explain permitted development rules and how they relate specifically to garden offices in greater detail on our blog.
-Visit garden office planning permission for more information.
+We explain permitted development rules and how they relate specifically to garden offices here - garden office planning permission

 Planning permission for garden rooms